abhilashsiyer/ams/README.md

 ```
 So, what are these values ?

-For any non text or ID identifiers, you define a JSON page and provide the value in that JSON -
+For any non text or ID identifiers, you define a JSON page and provide the value in that JSON.

 For the example above, You will create a JSON file with name say InputForm.json in support/pages and enter value as below :